 Despite our doziness we are a bit peeved with how it’s all gone.

 - We parked not noticing the (very pale) blue markings on the road.
 Unlike, say, London, there were no obvious signs as you got out the car.
 We later discovered that there was a ticket machine 20 metres away but someone must have been blocking it as they played Pokemon Go.
 Or maybe a crocodile got in the way.

 - We returned a while later to find a tiny piece of paper (like a till receipt) under the windscreen wiper.
 It was the payment demand/fine of 80€.
 No information about how to pay it.
 Nada.

 - The ticket mentioned the ayuntamiento, so we headed towards the town hall to ask them.
 At 1.40pm it was closed so everyone could eat their boccadillos and have a nap.
 Lesson 2: we could have paid just 7€ at the ticket machine at the time to cancel the fine.

-- Coincidentally, we needed to return to Salobreña to treat our cat, Paloma, whose bottom lip had developed a cyst which burst over the kitchen floor like a dropped cherry and custard flan.
-We revisited the town hall with Paloma strapped into the front seat, pulling up nearby fretting that we might get another ticket while trying to pay the first one (imagine if this kept happening – we could single-handedly fund an entire new wing for the building).
+- Coincidentally, we needed to return to Salobreña to treat one of our cats whose bottom lip had developed a cyst which burst over the kitchen floor like a dropped cherry and custard flan.
+We revisited the town hall with the cat strapped into the front seat, pulling up nearby fretting that we might get another ticket while trying to pay the first one (imagine if this kept happening – we could single-handedly fund an entire new wing for the building).
 The town hall was vast and almost empty apart from what looked like a doctor’s surgery of people huddled in one corner.
 Was this where you pay your fine?
 No. We ventured up one level where a kind woman drew a map of a place in town she thought (but didn’t quite know) we could pay it.